Manidens

 Manidens is an extinct genus of heterodontosaurid dinosaur from the Early Jurassic of Patagonia.
-It is a sister taxon of the closesly related Pegomastax from South Africa.
-Fossils have been found in the Cañadón Asfalto Formation in Chubut Province, Argentina, dating to the Bajocian.
+It is a sister taxon of the closely related Pegomastax from South Africa.
+Fossils have been found in the Cañadón Asfalto Formation in Chubut Province, Argentina, considered to be originally dated to the Bajocian, latter were found to be from Toarcian beds.

 Etymology

 The type species of Manidens, Manidens condorensis, was described in the journal Naturwissenschaften in 2011.
 Manidens was named in by Diego Pol, Oliver Rauhut and Marcos Becerra.
 The generic name is derived from Latin manus, "hand", and dens, "tooth", a reference to the hand-shaped form of the posterior lower teeth.
 The specific name refers to the village of Cerro Cóndor, located near to the Queso Rallado site where the specimen was found by zoologist Guillermo Rougier.